There are many reasons you could have received a notice regarding your Form(s) 1099-R. The most common reasons are listed below:

 To review and/or modify your entries for Form 1099-R Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc:

-- Click Retirement Plan Income to expand the category and then click IRA, 401(k), and Pension Plan Distributions (Form 1099-R)
+- Click Retirement Plan Income in the Federal Quick Q&A Topics menu to expand the category and then click IRA, 401(k), and Pension Plan Distributions (Form 1099-R)